 This is a great question.
 Let me start by providing a bit of historical context.

-This extraordinary review process has probably contributed to the fact that there have been no health or environmental problems associated with biotech crops even though they have be planted on billions of acres over 16+ years.
+This extraordinary review process has probably contributed to the fact that there have been no health or environmental problems associated with biotech crops even though they have been planted on billions of acres over 16-plus years.
 Opponents of biotechnology frequently say that these crops are untested and unregulated.
 Nothing could be further from the truth.